-The appointment of the arbitrators is left to the discretion of the parties.
+It is up to the parties' discretion how to appoint the arbitrators.
 Pursuant to § 603(1) ZPO, they may agree on the number of arbitrators at will.
-However, if the parties have agreed on an even number of arbitrators, the latter must appoint another person as the umpire.
+But if the parties have agreed on an even number of arbitrators, the latter must appoint another person as the umpire.
 If the parties have not agreed on anything, the law (§ 603(1) ZPO) provides that three arbitrators must be appointed.

-The written request for the appointment of an arbitrator must also state what claim is being asserted and to which arbitration agreement the party is referring.
+The written request to appoint an arbitrator must also include information as to what claim is being asserted and what arbitration agreement the party refers to.
 If a party fails to appoint its arbitrator within four weeks from receipt of this request, the arbitrator must (on application by a party) be appointed by the court of law.
 The decision of the court of law is not subject to appeal (§ 604(8) ZPO).
-This has the advantage that, in the event of an impasse between the parties, the court of arbitration can be formed quickly with the assistance of the court of law.
+This has the advantage that in tie situations between the parties, the court of arbitration may be formed quickly through the assistance of the court of law.